Karen Khachanov: 2013–15: Davis Cup debut, first Future & Challenger titles

-Despite playing at a few ATP Tour events in previous years, in 2015 Khachanov played mostly at ITF and Challenger tournaments, with some success.
+Despite playing at a few ATP Tour events in previous years, in 2015 Khachanov played mostly at ITF and Challenger tournaments.
 In the first half of the year, he won two $10K/15K events in France, both in March.
 In April he reached the semifinal and won the title at the $15K events in Uzbekistan.
-After that came some good results at the Challengers.
-In June, he advanced to the quarterfinal in Fergana and then the semifinal in Marburg.
+After that at the Challengers, in June, he advanced to the quarterfinal in Fergana and then the semifinal in Marburg.
 His next step was Wimbledon, in his first Grand Slam qualification appearance.
 He lost in the first round of qualifications.
 Later, at the US Open, he also failed to qualify for the main draw, this time losing in the second round of qualifications.
-In mid-July, he faced Pablo Andujar in the second round of the 2015 Davis Cup Europe/Africa Zone Group I. He lost that match in three sets.
-In September 2015, Khachanov won his first ATP Challenger Tour title in Istanbul, where he was unseeded.
+In mid-July, he faced Pablo Andújar in the second round of the 2015 Davis Cup Europe/Africa Zone Group I. He lost that match in three sets.
+In September, Khachanov won his first ATP Challenger Tour title in Istanbul, where he was unseeded.
 In the final he defeated top seed Sergiy Stakhovsky.
 He followed up this performance and finished the year with four consecutive Challenger quarterfinals, in Mons, Rennes, Brest and Mouilleron-le-Captif.